-Blueprint Approves Air Service Incentive Plan
+Blueprint Approves Air Service, Affordable Housing Incentive Plans

-Blueprint Approves Air Service Incentive Plan
+Blueprint Approves Air Service, Affordable Housing Incentive Plans

 During the May 8th Blueprint Intergovernmental Agency (IA) budget workshop, elected officials approved a plan to fund an air service incentive proposal.
 The IA voted 10-2 to approve a plan via an expedited process that would cost $670,000 per year.

 Leon County Commissioners Christian Caban and Bill Proctor voted against the item.
+Caban stated that he supported the air service incentive plan but did not support comingling the issue with affordable housing.

 The approved motion, provided by Leon County Commissioner Nick Maddox, also included a Maddox amendment allocating $250,000 annually to an affordable housing incentive project.
+The details of the affordable housing incentive are due to be presented at a later date.

 However, the air service incentive proposal garnered widespread support among a Board that is normally split on spending proposals.
 During the debate, officials noted that the proposal was a “no brainer”, recognized that other communities were using the approach and that the use of incentives was supported by Democrats and Republicans.